 HIST-1504-20 | Latin America II |

-PM | Summer College 2 | Click to read more about HIST-1504-20 |
+AM | Summer College 2 | Click to read more about HIST-1504-20 |

 For College students, HIST 1504 fulfills the core requirement in History for a broad introductory survey; these students complete the requirement by taking HIST 1099.
 Using primary and secondary sources, this course explores the period from independence to the present.
 We begin with the independence movements against colonialism, and analyze the diverse roles of Creoles, priests, peasants, indigenous groups and enslaved people.
 Post independence, we will examine the dynamics of frontier societies, conflicts between conservatives and liberals, the phenomenon of caudillismo, and the challenges of foreign interventions.
 Turning to the twentieth century, the class will focus on case studies of nation-building, modernization, industrialization and the political and economic mobilization of the working classes in selected countries.
 We will also study the impact of the hegemonic role of the United States on Latin America.
-The course concludes by examining contemporary issues, including environmental protection, the participation of women, neoliberalism and globalization, criminal cartels, migration, and the flourishing of Hispanic culture. |
+The course concludes by examining contemporary issues, including environmental protection, the participation of women, neoliberalism and globalization, criminal cartels, migration, and the flourishing of Hispanic culture.
+The overarching goal of this course is to provide students with a survey of Latin American history from the Independence Era through the early 2000s.
+Students should also expect to learn about analyzing primary and secondary sources, and synthesizing information from different media.
+We will also focus on how themes like gender, violence, justice, public health/disease, ethnicity and race, and international intervention change over time.
+History is the study of change over time, so understanding the roots of historical conflicts and movements will be key.
+The class will center around discussion of readings and other media. |

 |||||

-AM | Summer College 2 | Click to read more about HIST-1704-20 |
+AM | Summer College 2 | Click to read more about HIST-2806-20 |

 |||||